Paintball and Laser Tag Arenas in NYC for an Action-Packed Outing

 Are your big kids bored of bowling?
 Not quite ready for the zip line?
 Consider laser tag or paintball, both are fun party options and action-fueled activities you can find right here in NYC, and we've got the details on exactly where your kids can get in the game.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.

 For the uninitiated, laser tag is a high-energy game of tag meets hide-and-seek that’s played with infrared laser guns in a darkened arena.
 Paintball pelts participants with small dye pellets.
-The object of both games: Get to your opponents before they get to you out by strategically shooting, running, and hiding from cover to cover.
-Don't worry, the laser guns emit harmless, invisible rays that register a "kill" by lighting up a spot on your adversaries' vests and paintball pellets might sting for a few seconds, but there's no long-lasting effects.
+The object of both games: Get to your opponents before they get to you by strategically shooting, running, and hiding from cover to cover.
+Don't worry: The laser guns emit harmless, invisible rays that register a "kill" by lighting up a spot on your adversaries' vests and paintball pellets might sting for a few seconds, but there's no long-lasting effects.